Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 each being able to hold but limited amount of information in active memory, so that each module fits with the interfaces it depends on in a single mindful.)

-Functional programmers sometimes try to identify this modularity with functional abstraction, with linguistic notions of modules (whether first-class or not) and existential types, which can indeed internalize the notion of modularity.
+Functional programmers sometimes try to identify modularity with functional abstraction, with linguistic notions of modules (whether first-class or not) as records with existential types, which can indeed internalize the notion of modularity.
-Object-Oriented programmers may “just” identify “modules” with “classes”.
+Object-Oriented programmers may “just” identify “modules” with “classes”, that do as well.
 But modularity happens with or without internal notions of module and interface in a language;
-and sometimes modularity happens by working *around* such internal notions, when they don’t fit social reality.
+and sometimes modularity happens by working *around* such internal notions, when they don’t fit the social reality.
 For instance, in the ubiquitous language C in which most human software “interfaces” are written, there is no internal entity for either an interface or a module;
 there are “header file” handled externally by a preprocessor,